galetaire/spahousing/pages/posts/stock.md

 The chart from above shows the evolution of cement consumption, compared to the evolution of housing prices (inflation adjusted).
 Some brief observations:

 - **Observation A**: Cement consumption is positively correlated (+0.63) with real price.
-- **Observation B**: Real-estate cycles are readily apparent, with moments of expansion and recession.
+- **Observation B**: Cycles are apparent, with moments of expansion and recession.

 # Data sources